ipfs-inactive/docs/content/community/_index.md

 ## Community Tools

 Join the discussion and documentation on IPFS community practices in the [community tools repo](https://github.com/ipfs/community/).
-If you're interested in starting, helping with or expanding IPFS awareness in your local geographical or online community, you can find tools and info here.
+If you want to start or get involved with a community chapter to help expand IPFS awareness in your local geographical or online community, here's where to look.

 ## Project Management